Shark sanctuary: Americas

 Honduras prohibited the taking of sharks in its national waters as of February 2010.

 The U.S. bans shark finning on all U.S.-flagged vessels, forbids the taking 19 species of sharks including white, whale, and basking sharks and shares lists of illegal vessels with established fishing companies, helping them report illegal activities.
 The U.S. also assesses the health of many of its shark populations and includes sharks in its various Fishery Management Plans.
 Hawaii has banned the sale and possession of shark fins.
 The states of California, Oregon and Washington are considering similar bans.

 Africa

 In 1991 South Africa became the first country in the world to declare great white sharks a legally protected species.

 Europe

 In February 2009, the European Commission proposed first-ever shark conservation rules for European waters, although these are not outright bans.
 EU countries account for one-third of global shark meat exports.

 Shark steaks are increasingly served in restaurants.
 Shark parts are also used in lotions and leather sports shoes.

 Asia

 Taiwan banned shark finning in 2012.

+Israel - All elasmobranchs are fully protected in Israel's territorial waters, in the Mediterranean Sea and in the Gulf of Aqaba (northeastern Red Sea), since 2005, making these effective shark sanctuaries.